uglyog/clientside-haml-js/README.markdown

 In the case of the CoffeeScript version, the functions use the context passed in as the `this` pointer via the call function.
 The variables are then available using the `@name` notation.

+# Client-side HAML API

+The `haml.compileHaml` takes a single parameter.
+As a string value (legacy form), it expects the string to be an ID of a script element in the DOM.
+Otherwise, it accepts the following key/value pairs :
+* _source_       - This contains the template in string form
+* _sourceId_     - This contains the element ID in the dom which contains the haml source
+* _sourceUrl_    - This contains the URL where the template can be fetched from
+* _outputFormat_ - This determines what is returned, and can be one of the following values:
+** function - A javascript function (default)
+** string   - The javascript source code
+* _generator_ - Which code generator to use, the following values are accepted:
+** javascript (default)
+** coffeescript

 # Client-side HAML Flavour